dnsimple/dnsimple-support/content/articles/url-redirect-ssl.markdown

 ## Alternatives

-Instead of using URL forwarding you can use an ALIAS or A record pointing to your host and then handle a redirect in your HTTP server or inside your application.
+Instead of using URL forwarding you can use an ALIAS record, A record, or CNAME record pointing to your host and then handle a redirect in your HTTP server or inside your application.